razshare/catpaw/docs/Server Views.md

 return fn () => view();
 ```

-That's all it takes, your endpoint will respond with the twig view.
+That's all it takes, your endpoint will respond with the latte view.

 ## Properties

-You can set specific properties on your twig view with `view::withProperty()`
+You can set specific properties on your latte view with `view::withProperty()`

 ```php
 <?php